-Topic 1.
+Unit 1.
 Constitutional foundations of the labour relations system.
 Sources of the labour code.

-- 1. Contextualization of Labour Law.
-Concept of Labour Law. - 2.
-Sources of labour Law. - 2.1.
+Contextualization of Labour Law.
+Concept of Labour Law.
+Sources of labour Law.
 The international legal regime of work.
-Law and regulatory power in the labour code. - 2.2.
-Collective bargaining: the collective agreement. - 3.
-Relations between state norms and the collective agreement. - 4.
+Law and regulatory power in the labour code.
+Collective bargaining: the collective agreement.
+Relations between state norms and the collective agreement.
 Principles of application of labour standards.

-Topic 2.
+Unit 2.
 Scope of Labour Law.
 Common and special employment relations.
 Self-employed work.

-- 1. Clarifications on the concept of worker.
+Clarifications on the concept of worker.

-- 1.1.
 Employment related assumptions.

-- 1.2 Activities excluded from labour legislation.

-- 2. Labour relations of a special nature.
+Activities excluded from labour legislation.
+Labour relations of a special nature.
+Self-employed work.

-- 3. Self-employed work.

-Topic 3.
+Unit 3.
 Entrepreneur, employer, and company.

-- 1. Entrepreneur: concept and types.

-- 2. Company and work centre.

-- 3. Groups of companies.

-- 4. Productive decentralization, subcontracting, and contract work.

-- 5. Transfer of workers.

-- 6. Temporary employment agencies.
+Entrepreneur: concept and types.
+Company and work centre.
+Groups of companies.
+Productive decentralization, subcontracting, and contract work.
+Transfer of workers.
+Temporary employment agencies.

-Topic 4.
+Unit 4.
 The employment contract.
 Contract modalities.

-- 1. The employment contract: Characterizing traits. - 2.
-Capacity and requirements for concluding an employment contract. - 3.
-The formalization of the employment contract and the trial period. - 4.
+The employment contract.
+Characterizing traits.
+Capacity and requirements for concluding an employment contract.
+The formalization of the employment contract and the trial period.
 Permanent contracts.
-Structural temporary contracts. - 5.
-Training contracts. - 6.
+Structural temporary contracts.
+Training contracts.
 Provisions common to temporary hiring.

-Topic 5.
+Unit 5.
 Basic labour rights and duties of the worker.

-- 1. Basic labour rights of the worker. - 2.
+Basic labour rights of the worker.
 The integration of fundamental rights in the employment contract.
-Special reference to the right to equality and nondiscrimination. - 3.
+Special reference to the right to equality and non-discrimination.
 The basic duties of the worker.
 Good faith and duty not to compete with the activity of the company.

-Topic 6.
+Unit 6.
 The determination of the provision of services.
 The power of management and control of the labour activity.

-- 1. Professional classification.

-- 2. The power of business management.
+Professional classification.
+The power of business management.
+Ius variandi.

-- 2.1. lus variandi.

-- 2.2.
 Functional mobility.

-- 3. The place of work.
+The place of work.
 Geographical mobility.

-- 4. The control power of the employer.
+The control power of the employer.
 Disciplinary power in the company.

-Topic 7.
+Unit 7.
 The time of work.

-- 1. The ordinary working day and Working hours.
+The ordinary working day and Working hours.
+Overtime.
+Breaks.
+Special days.
+Reduction of working hours.
+Part-time contracts.

-- 2. Overtime.

-- 3. Breaks.

-- 4. Special days.

-- 5. Reduction of working hours.

-- 6. Part-time contracts.

-Topic 8.
-The worker as salary.
+Unit 8.
+The worker is salary.

-- 1. Concept and structure of salary.

-- 2. Sources of salary determination.

-- 3. Time, place and form of salary payment.

-- 4. Protection of the salary.
+Concept and structure of salary.
+Sources of salary determination.
+Time, place and form of salary payment.
+Protection of the salary.

-Topic 9.
+Unit 9.
 Objective and subjective modifications of work.
 Interruptions and suspension of the work contract.

-- 1. Objective modifications: substantial change in working conditions. - 2.
-Subjective modifications: change of ownership of the company. - 3.
-Non-periodic interruptions of work. - 4.
-The suspension of the employment contract: causes and effects. - 5.
+Objective modifications. substantial change in working conditions.
+Subjective modifications: change of ownership of the company.
+Non-periodic interruptions of work.
+The suspension of the employment contract: causes and effects.
 Leave of absence.

-Topic 10.
+Unit 10.
 The termination of the employment contract.

-- 1. Concept and typology of the causes of termination of the employment contract. - 2.
-Termination by joint will of the parties. - 3.
-Termination of the contract due to disappearance, retirement, or incapacity of the worker. - 4.
-Termination of the contract due to disappearance, retirement, or incapacity of the employer. - 5.
-Termination by the will of the worker. - 6.
+Concept and typology of the causes of termination of the employment contract.
+Termination by joint will of the parties.
+Termination of the contract due to disappearance, retirement, or incapacity of the worker.
+Termination of the contract due to disappearance, retirement, or incapacity of the employer.
+Termination by the will of the worker.
 Agreements and formalities common to different types of termination.